-Whether we realize it or not, we all use Secure Sockets Layer (SSL) every day: Whenever we log in or access a secure website (indicated by a URL starting with https), we’re using SSL.
+Whether we realize it or not, we all use Secure Sockets Layer (SSL) every day: Whenever we log in or simply access a secure website (indicated by a URL starting with https), we’re using SSL.
 But how does it work, and what exactly does it do?
 Here, we’ll take a quick look at SSL encryption and the TLS (Transport Layer Security) handshake.

 Netscape developed the original SSL protocols in 1994 as a response to growing concerns over safety online.
 As it became less favorable over time, it eventually evolved into TLS (but it’s still commonly referred to as “SSL”).
 Now, anytime you see a padlock icon next to a web address, it means you’re visiting a secure site.